-Mentors in Violence Prevention (MVP) is Scotland’s largest anti-violence schools programme operating in more than 20 local authority areas from Shetland to the Scottish borders.
+Mentors in Violence Prevention (MVP) is Scotland’s largest anti-violence schools programme operating in 25 local authority areas from Shetland to the Scottish borders.

 MVP aims to empower students to safely speak out against all forms of violence from rape and sexual harassment to bullying and abusive behaviour.

 The programme was first developed in America where it is has become one of the country’s longest running and most influential violence prevention initiatives operating in high schools, colleges and within the military.
 Seeing the potential of the scheme the SVRU decided to adapt the programme and bring it to Scotland in 2011 when it was successfully piloted at St Stephen’s High School and Port Glasgow High School in Inverclyde and Portobello High School in Edinburgh.
 Working in partnership with Education Scotland it is now operating in 130 secondary schools.

 Based on the ‘bystander’ approach MVP motivates everyone to get involved in safely challenging abuse.
 The programme sees students as a school’s greatest resource in achieving this and trains senior pupils to act as peer mentors who then deliver sessions to younger students in the school.
 Since 2014 more than 10,500 mentors have been trained, with around 3,500 sessions delivered by mentors in 2018/19.
 Sessions target issues such as bullying, gender norms, domestic violence, knife crime and harmful sexual behaviour.